Esri/storymap-series/README.md

 ```

 ### Developer helpers
-In addition to the events described above, the story data, configuration and useful helpers functions can be accessed through the global variable `app`.
+In addition to the events described above, the story data, configuration and useful helper functions can be accessed through the global variable `app`.

 ```
 console.log("Entry", app.data.getCurrentEntryIndex(), "/", app.data.getStoryLength() - 1);